noaa-pifsc/Centralized-Cruise-Database/docs/packages/CDVM/CDVM Documentation.md

     -   The DVM_STD_QC_ALL_RPT_V combines the results of all of the standard DVM configuration QC queries for convenience.

 ## Implementation:
--   The CDVM procedures and functions are documented directly in the PL/SQL package and package body definitions
+-   The CDVM procedures and functions are documented directly in the PL/SQL package and package body definitions including example PL/SQL to execute the procedures
--   The CDVM procedures implement the functionality defined in the CDVM [Business Rule List](../../Centralized%20Cruise%20Database%20-%20Business%20Rule%20List.xlsx) with a "Scope" value of "CCD Custom DVM"
-   -   The custom Oracle Exceptions implemented for error handling have a "Scope" value of "CCD Custom DVM Errors"
+-   User Defined Exceptions that were implemented for error handling in the CDVM are defined in the [business rules](../../Centralized%20Cruise%20Database%20-%20Business%20Rule%20List.xlsx) with a "Scope" value of "CCD Custom DVM Errors"